Using a Steam Shower to Win Over Reluctant Home Buyers

 Since the 1990s, the American master bath, as a concept, has exploded both in size and in luxury, making it one of the crucial rooms in the home.
 “Souping up your bathroom with spalike fixtures is becoming de rigueur,” reports renowned architect and spa designer Robert D. Henry, in The New York Times.
 What used to be a utilitarian room for a quick shower and shave is now seen as an opportunity to create an oasis.
 Today’s home shoppers are on the hunt for plush bath features, including shower heads that create a tropical rainstorm effect, vanities that seem to float in thin air, and of course, spa-grade steam showers.

-In fact, simply deploying the words “steam shower” in a listing can raise the selling price of a home and reduce its time on market, according to Zillow.
-The company analyzed nearly four million homes nationwide listed for sale between 2016 and 2017, and found that “listings mentioning ‘steam showers’ saw the highest sale premium of all the keywords analyzed – selling for 29 percent above expected values.”
+In fact, simply using the words “steam shower” in a listing can raise the selling price of a home and reduce its time on market, according to Zillow.
+The company analyzed nearly four million homes nationwide listed for sale between 2017 and 2018, and found that listings mentioning ‘steam showers’ sell for 30.7% percent above expected values.”
 This was the highest premium among more than 100 listing terms, such as “gourmet kitchen,” “garage,” “sub-zero fridge,” and “solar panels.”
 Zillow’s research also found that other spa- or wellness-focused features, including “meditation room” or “free-standing tub” were found in top-performing listings.

 While everyone has different style preferences, “being specific and strategic with your home’s listing description can have a big financial payoff,” wrote Jeremy Wacksman, Zillow’s Chief Marketing Officer, in the report.
 “Homes with spa-inspired bathrooms, chef-like kitchen amenities, and certain craftsman or farmhouse features are very popular among today’s buyers.
 If you have these features in your home, try to highlight them in listing photos and descriptions as it may help catch a future buyer’s eye.”
 A beautiful steam shower offers a “wow!” factor that is hard to beat.